cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 There is also a one-to-one relationship between **employee** and **factory**, which we will deal with in the next section.

-Considering first the **works at** relationship, we see that each employee works at at most one factory.
-Therefore, we can include a column for the factory city in the **employee** table.
+Considering first the **works at** relationship, we see that each employee works at no more than one factory.
+Therefore, we can include a column for the factory's city in the **employee** table.
 For consistency with previous choices, we will call this column **factory_city**.
 This column should be constrained by a foreign key referencing the **factory** table.

 We also have the **supervises** relationship to deal with.
 In the same fashion as above, we should include a column in the **employee** table containing primary keys from the **employee** table.
 However, we should give careful consideration to the name we give this added column; **employee_id** would be a very misleading choice!
 A better choice is to consider the role of the employee whose id will be stored, and call the column **supervisor_id**.